 Other Amazing Stats about Patellofemoral Pain Syndrome

-– muscle imbalance of VMO: VL leads to a decrease in medial pull leading to patella maltracking
+- Muscle imbalance of VMO: VL leads to a decrease in medial pull leading to patellar maltracking.

 Exercises They Tested

-Summing It Up – EMG results showed that the double leg squat and the lunge exercise showed a significantly greater VMO: VL ratio than open-chain knee extension exercise, and the double leg squat produced the largest VMO: VL ratio (1.18:1).
+- Summing It Up – EMG results showed that the double leg squat and the lunge exercise showed a significantly greater VMO: VL ratio than the open-chain knee extension exercise.
+The double leg squat produced the largest VMO: VL ratio (1.18:1).